 - SIP MESSAGE request routed to the MCData client with an Accept-Contact header field with the g.3gpp.icsi-ref media feature tag containing the value of "urn:urn-7:3gpp-service.ims.icsi.mcdata.fd", and an ICSI value "urn:urn-7:3gpp-service.ims.icsi.mcdata.fd" in a P-Asserted-Service header field, and with an application/vnd.3gpp.mcdata-info+xml MIME body containing a <request-type> element in of the SIP MESSAGE request contains the value "msf-disc-res".
-Such requests are known as "SIP MESSAGE request for absolute URI discovery response"; and
+Such requests are known as "SIP MESSAGE request for absolute URI discovery response";

 - SIP MESSAGE request routed to the MCData client with an Accept-Contact header field with the g.3gpp.icsi-ref media feature tag containing the value of "urn:urn-7:3gpp-service.ims.icsi.mcdata.fd", and an ICSI value "urn:urn-7:3gpp-service.ims.icsi.mcdata.fd" in a P-Asserted-Service header field, and with an application/vnd.3gpp.mcdata-signalling MIME body containing an DEFERRED DATA RESPONSE message.
-Such requests are known as "SIP MESSAGE response for the list of deferred group communications request".
+Such requests are known as "SIP MESSAGE response for the list of deferred group communications request";

+- SIP MESSAGE requests routed to the MCData client with the Request-URI set to a public service identity of the MCData user that contains a <preconfigured-group> element in an application/vnd.3gpp.mcdata-regroup+xml MIME body and a <regroup-action> element set to "create".
+Such requests are known as "SIP MESSAGE request to the MCData client to request creation of a regroup using preconfigured group" in the procedures in the present document; and

+- SIP MESSAGE requests routed to the MCData client with the Request-URI set to a public service identity of the MCData user that contains a <preconfigured-group> element in an application/vnd.3gpp.mcdata-regroup+xml MIME body and a <regroup-action> element set to "remove".
+Such requests are known as "SIP MESSAGE request to the MCData client to request removal of a regroup using preconfigured group" in the procedures in the present document.

 * * * * * NEXT CHANGE * * * * *